-There’s Nothing like it.
+There’s nothing like it.
 Definitely one of the best days of the year, second only to graduation.
 You may be asking yourself, what should I do be doing on an important day like this?
-Where do you get the most return and how do you make the biggest impact?
+How do you make the biggest impact?

 In short, it is all about making sure everyone feels good, has what they need, and making magic happen behind the scenes.
 The school, the teachers, and the classrooms are the stage.
 You, and your support team are backstage, pulling levers, moving the spotlight, and playing the music.